 In order for participants to register for your lecture, they will need to have access to the registration page.
 This page is automatically shared with them in announcement emails, which include both a URL link and a QR barcode (which participants can scan with their mobile devices).

-You can also manually obtain the link for the registration page from the lecture dashboard:
+You can also manually obtain the link to the registration page from the lecture dashboard:

 To manually obtain the QR code to register for the lecture:

 You can restrict registration for a lecture to a certain time frame, to only allow certain email addresses to register, or to only allow participants with a special code to register, using the settings described below:

 |Registration Time Limits||

 Enabling this option will create a time range that prevents registration either too far ahead or too many minutes after the lecture is scheduled to begin.